vuejs/vuepress/docs/reference/frontmatter.md

   - The dirname that matches the date pattern `yyyy/MM/dd/foobar.md` or `yyyy/MM/foobar.md`.
   - Fallback to `0000-00-00`.

-- Example:

-  - Case 1:
+- Example 1:

   The page filename is `foo-bar.md`.

   The page frontmatter is:

 ```md
 ---